graficdoctor/fe-24-009-faq-accordion/README.md

 - on hover effect on the title & how to make the title clickable
 - add in A11y
 - change background-color in icons/components from other libraries
+- working with images in React = optimizing for deployment

 ## Author